The ULTIMATE Grilled Cheese Sandwich

 What else do you need to know?
 What kind of bread to use on a grilled cheese sandwich, of course.

-I know that a lot of people go with the Wonderbread style for classic comfort food grilled cheese (see that kind of American cheese on sandwich white bread here).
-But if you’re going with the three-cheese combo above, you’ve already strayed from that style of sandwich and you need to go with something a tiny bit better.
+I know that a lot of people go with the Wonderbread style for classic comfort food grilled cheese, especially with those handy American cheese slices.
+But if youโre going with the three-cheese combo above, youโve already strayed from that style of sandwich and you need to go with something a tiny bit better.
 Ideally, something with a bit of crunch to the crust and lots of air in the middle.
 The goal is a crunchy layer outside with a very soft pillow-y layer of bread between that crust and the cheese.

-I like to get a loaf from the bakery section of the grocery store, a loaf that has been put into a perforated bag so that the crust hasn’t softened.
-An Italian bread or sour dough work perfectly.
+I like to get a loaf from the bakery section of the grocery store, a loaf that has been put into a perforated bag so that the crust hasnโt softened.
+An Italian bread or sourdough loaf work perfectly.

 Getting the Perfect Crust

 There you have it.
 The perfect grilled cheese.
-The recipe is below.
 Enjoy!

 - Prep Time: 5 minutes